Bolgheri DOC Sassicaia

 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey.
 The production facilities are located at an average altitude of between 80 and 400 metres above sea level, with a west/south-west exposure.

-Fermentation in stainless steel vats at a controlled temperature of around 30° - 31°C. Two weeks of maceration on the skins, with various pumping over and délestages.
+Fermentation in stainless steel vats at a controlled temperature of around 30° - 31°C. Approximately two weeks of maceration on the skins, with various pumping over and délestages.
 Malolactic fermentation happened in steel vats.

 Once malolactic fermentation was complete, the wine was placed in French oak barriques, and a small part in American oak, where it was aged for a period between the 20 and 25 months.
 The duration of the ageing is technically decided on the basis of the seasonal trend of the vintage.